-Is my licence valid for the vehicle?
+Is my licence valid for a hire vehicle?

 Drivers looking to hire a vehicle must be aged between 21 and 75, and have held a full, clean UK driving licence for at least two years.
 For those wishing to hire a larger minibus, i.e. those identified as category C vehicles, you will need the corresponding category on your licence, which comes as standard on those issued before 1997.
 For those who hold a non-UK licence, vehicle rental is still possible with specialist cover arranged on your behalf.